ludoviclaffineur/flexible-jekyll/_posts/2022-10-25-context-is-everything.md

 By those actions, the tech team will be able to be empowered by solving problems instead of shipping features and how they have the keys to take good business decisions as they know what is the problem, why they need to solve it and what are the critical cases for which we can't compromise.

 ## The tunnel vision
-During the development phase, the team might face pitfalls and sometimes they can be really stuck.
-One recent example was that we had to integrate with a third party single sign on (SSO) and a front end team was really getting a hard time to validate that the feature was correctly implemented on their side.
-They were getting crazy because, according to them, they did not received the correct information from the backend and the backend told them it was working for other teams so the problem in on _their_ side.
+The team may encounter obstacles during the development phase, and occasionally a significant amount of time is invested without a clear answer emerging.
+We recently dealt with the integration of a third-party single sign-on (SSO).
+The front-end team was having a really difficult time confirming that the feature was correctly implemented on their end, and they were driving themselves crazy because, in their opinion, they did not receive the correct response from the back-end, which informed them that the issue was on not on their end as it was working for other front-end teams.

-The main issue was that the team were not working together but as two separated silos.
-So teams were not communicating well together — the front end team did not received enough context.
-Also in the teams, everybody thought it was other's part fault and nobody took the time to discuss with each other with a higher view on the problem.
-Both teams were blocked at a detailed level of the implementation (not receiving correct tokens) but nobody challenged if they were working with the correct SSO, if the account was correctly set up,...
+The biggest problem was that the team was working in two different silos rather than together, which made it difficult for them to communicate effectively.
+As a result, the front end team was developing quite blindly because they were not receiving enough context.
+Additionally, none in the teams took the time to discuss the issue with each other from a higher perspective because they all believed it was the other team members' fault.
+Both were blocked at a detailed implementation level (in this case, not obtaining the right tokens), but no one questioned if they were using the right SSO, whether the account was set up properly, or what goal they were trying to accomplish from a user's perspective.

-<mark>The teams were experts in their field, but nobody understood the other part in order to make it work, they were both in a tunnel vision.</mark> Having a generalist tech lead in such situation is key, he will be able to take parties and force them to have an higher view, he will play the [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) in order to make sure everybody has received enough context is at the same level of understanding.
+Both teams were subject matter experts in their own fields, but they both had tunnel vision and didn't see how the other piece fit together or take a step back to retell the business story.
+Moreover, the more time a team spends working on a subject, the more certain they become that they grasp it and the less they wonder if they are working on the same or the genuine problem.
+They weren't resolving the same problem in this case.

+A generalist tech lead should be hired in this case because he can force communication between the stakeholders and elevate the conversation to a systemic level.
+To ensure that everyone has received adequate context and is comprehending at the same level, he might play the [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) or offer the needed knowledge between teams.
+What does that mean?

+As he should have a broader view on the different systems, he will typically
+ - ask high level questions about the problem.
+ - ensure that everyone on the team uses the same language by eliminating all jargon,
+ - restate the issue until all parties involved concur,
+ - isolate where the root cause is certainly not and where it might be,
+ - help the team generate a list of steps to confirm the core cause.
+ - assist the team in identifying any risks associated with the solution, such as delays, data integrity, and breaking changes.